1994 Monaco Grand Prix: Practice and qualifying

 During the first free practice session on Thursday morning, Austrian driver Karl Wendlinger had a major accident at the Nouvelle Chicane.
 Travelling at almost 280 km/h he appeared to brake too late, and the car slid sideways into the water-filled barriers.
 Wendlinger was knocked unconscious and was taken initially to the Princess Grace Hospital, and later to Saint Roch Hospital in Nice.
 He suffered a serious head injury and remained in a coma for several weeks.
 The Sauber-Mercedes team decided to withdraw from the race after this incident.

-Michael Schumacher claimed the first pole position of his Grand Prix career.
+Michael Schumacher claimed the first pole position of his Grand Prix career (and the first for a German driver since the 1961 Italian Grand Prix with Wolfgang von Trips, the race in which he suffered his fatal accident).
 Mika Häkkinen qualified second, which was also the highest starting position thus far in his career.
 Martin Brundle qualified 2nd in the first qualifying session on the Thursday, three tenths of a second in front of team mate Mika Häkkinen, but could not repeat this on the Saturday and dropped to 8th.